alimst/mesh_generation/README.md

 <img src="output/boy-rec-img.png">

 The PNM image format can be viewed online at: http://paulcuth.me.uk/netpbm-viewer/ or can be converted to other image formats at: https://convertio.co/pnm-png/.
-Just to grab your attention, this image was reconstructed using only 4% of all the pixels in the orignal image.
+Just to grab your attention, this image was reconstructed using only 4% of all the pixels in the original image.

 If OpenCV library is installed on your machine any common image formats (i.e., .jpg, .png, ...) can be used in the output image name.